Sylvexia/dl_cnn_hw1/report.md

 "auc_score": 0.7416,
 ```

+Increasing from 50 epochs to 100 epochs squeeze out ```(+0.5%/+2%)``` accuracy more.
 To be honest, from the validation loss, I think we can add more epochs.
-But It would still have the limit that doesn't make to my expectation.
+But It would still hit the limit that doesn't meet up my expectation.
 My expectation is cifar100 should have at least 80% accuracy.

 Here's the comparison so far: